MotoStatz

 Honda VTR1000 SP1 (RC51) Acceleration through the gears

-The Honda VTR1000 SP1 (RC51) is no slouch and was considered amazingly fast for its day.
+The Honda VTR1000 SP1 (RC51) is no slouch and was considered blisteringly fast in its day.

-By today’s standards, it still moves well and can match or beat many motorcycles from the 0-60 mph sprint.
+By today’s standards, it still moves well and can match or even beat many modern motorcycles in the 0–60 mph sprint.

-The top speed of the Honda VTR1000 SP1 (RC51) is 166 mph and can almost be achieved in fifth right at the limiter or sixth gear but the revs will not move much once hooking sixth.
+The top speed of the Honda VTR1000 SP1 (RC51) is 166 mph.
+This can almost be achieved in fifth gear at the limiter, or in sixth, though the revs barely rise once sixth is engaged.

-In top gear, there is more rpm to go so a full exhaust and custom tune would have the SP1 (RC51) pulling a real 170 mph plus.
+There is still some rpm left in top gear, so a full exhaust system and a custom tune would likely see the SP1 pulling a genuine 170 mph-plus, but stock it struggles.

 Honda VTR1000 SP1 (RC51)